kassane/wireguard-zig-test/README.md

 # More Information

 WireGuard&reg; was created and developed by Jason A. Donenfeld.
-"WireGuard" and the "WireGuard" logo are registered trademarks of [Jason A. Donenfeld](@zx2c4).
+"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld [@zx2c4].
 See https://www.wireguard.com/ for more information

 This project is not approved, sponsored or affiliated with WireGuard or with the community.